 Plenty of Ford higher-ups also share a similar notion when acknowledging what the industry will face in the coming years.
 As Ford plans to keep ahead of the self-driving car market, there are multiple markets and fields that the company needs to manage to maintain an edge.
 While Hackett has less experience as a “car guy,” he brings about the fresh mindset required to think further ahead and make hard decisions.
 Ford Executive Chairman Bill Ford himself remarked on Hackett saying “He’s really a proven transformational thinker.
 He’s not just a futurist.
 He’s a very good operational leader.”

 Already, Hackett has worked to make some internal changes regarding the Ford Motor structure, planning to introduce new heads of Ford’s global markets, global operations, and mobility divisions.
 For a business as long-lasting and popular as Ford, these shakeups in power could provide a new set of eyes for what will be a new market for vehicles.
-As Hackett also said during a recent news conference regarding his position, “I love that challenge because I know how to do that.”by
+As Hackett also said during a recent news conference regarding his position, “I love that challenge because I know how to do that.”
+If you are looking for Certified Pre-Owned, Used or New Ford vehicles, take a look at the Lamarque Ford website!by